atreyeem99/ORCA-keywords/README.md

 - `NMREquiv` lists of NMR-equicalent nuclei
 - `Decontract` Decontract all (orbital and auxiliary) basis sets
 - `EXTREMESCF` Selects “extreme” convergence.
 All thresholds are practically reduced to numerical precision of the computer.
 Only for benchmarking (very expensive).
+- `SCFCONVn` Selects energy convergence check and sets ET ol to 10 n (n = 6–10).
+Also selects appropriate thresh, tcut, and bfcut values.